Kelly-Moore Paints halts operations, closes all stores

 Kelly-Moore Paints, founded in San Carlos in 1946, has abruptly halted operations and closed all of its stores after failing to secure a cash infusion to help it escape a financial quagmire brought on by asbestos claims.

-The shutdown affects 61 Bay Area locations, including six in San Jose, five in San Francisco and three in Santa Rosa, according to the retailer’s website.
+The shutdown affects 61 Bay Area locations, including 12 in the North Bay (three in Santa Rosa alone), six in San Jose, five in San Francisco, according to the retailer’s website.
 Oakland, Concord, Fremont, Mountain View, San Mateo and Santa Clara each has two Kelly-Moore Paint stores.

 Except for a distribution center in Union City, “all the company’s facilities will be permanently closed effective immediately, including Kelly-Moore’s manufacturing facility in Texas, and its retail stores,” the company said in a news release.
 The Union City complex is being kept open temporarily to help Kelly-Moore fulfill existing orders.